Amazon Millionaires Do Exist: And Here’s How To Become One

 “I did it without touching, storing, or shipping anything myself,” he writes.
 “I don’t have a big team, special connections, or an industry background.
 In fact, just three short years ago I had never sold a single physical product online.”

 And now, they sell more than $100 million worth of products solely through Amazon.
-And now he's one of the many American millionaires thanks to Amazon.
+And now he's one of the many American Amazon millionaires.
 (We’ll get into the methods he used later).

 In just eight months, James Fend went from making $0 to $50,000 per month by selling products on Amazon.
 He started with just a few products that weren’t too expensive, delivered the items on time, got some good reviews, and went from there.